GeorgiZhelezov/Text-Statistics-Calculation/README.md

 # Text-Statistics-Calculation
-My first semseter assignment in my C programming class
+My first semester assignment in my C programming class

 Assignment:
 Create a C program that processes .c files, add text and print some statistics to the console.
 The program must include the following functions: